vismaychuriwala/CUDA-Path-Tracer/INSTRUCTION.md

 You will need to implement the following features:

 * A shading kernel with BSDF evaluation for:
   * Ideal Diffuse surfaces (using provided cosine-weighted scatter function, see below.)
-[PBRT 8.3].
+[PBRTv4 9.2].
   * Perfectly specular-reflective (mirrored) surfaces (e.g. using `glm::reflect`).
   * See notes on diffuse/specular in `scatterRay` and on imperfect specular below.
 * Path continuation/termination using Stream Compaction from Project 2.
 * After you have a [basic pathtracer up and running](img/REFERENCE_cornell.5000samp.png), implement a means of making rays/pathSegments/intersections contiguous in memory by material type.
 This should be easily toggleable.
   * Consider the problems with coloring every path segment in a buffer and performing BSDF evaluation using one big shading kernel: different materials/BSDF evaluations within the kernel will take different amounts of time to complete.
   * Sort the rays/path segments so that rays/paths interacting with the same material are contiguous in memory before shading.
 How does this impact performance?
 Why?
 * A toggleable option to cache the first bounce intersections for re-use across all subsequent iterations.
 Provide performance benefit analysis across different max ray depths.